 We invite you to worship with us every Sunday at 8 AM, 10:45 AM & Spanish service at 10:45 AM.
 Sunday School is open for all ages at 9:30 AM.

-Holy communion is celebrated at all Sunday services during the Months of March and April.
+Holy communion is celebrated in all Sunday services.

 Last spring we decided to provide the Lord’s Sup-per each Sunday at both worship services.
 We decided to wait until September to begin this practice so more people could volunteer for the Altar Guild and for the busyness of summer to pass.
 Now it is September and so we will start.
 Since many people cannot make it to worship each Sunday, often due to health, work or travel, they wanted to have the Supper available when they are here.
 Others simply recognize that they need as much of Jesus as they can get.
 “The Lord is my shepherd, I shall not want.
 He leads me. . .”
 (Psalm 23:1-2) He leads me through the challenges of this unstable mod-ern world where we can really depend on very few things.
 But we can depend on our Good Shepherd.
 Having Him close, on a weekly basis, helps us have the attitude “I will not fear, for you are with me (v.4)”.